 The loss of a loved one due to the careless or negligent actions of another person, business, or entity can be incredibly distressing.
-When these traumatic events occur, most family members are focused on arranging a proper funeral and burial of their loved one and grieving for their loss.
+When these traumatic events occur, most family members are focused on arranging proper funeral and burial of their loved ones and grieving for their loss.
 However, family members who lose a loved one due to the actions of another person may be entitled to compensation through a civil wrongful death lawsuit.
-At The Jeffcoat Firm, our wrongful death attorneys in Columbia and Lexington, South Carolina, want to discuss the time limit for wrongful death claims to be filed.
+At The Jeffcoat Firm, our wrongful death attorneys in Columbia or Lexington, South Carolina, want to discuss the time limit for these claims to be filed.

 The time limit for a South Carolina wrongful death claim

-Who is able to file an SC wrongful death claim?
+Who is able to file a SC wrongful death claim?

 South Carolina Code of Laws Section 15-51-10 specifies that wrongful death claims must be filed by the executor or administrator of the estate of the deceased.
 This person may be named in the estate plan or may be appointed by the court.
 However, while the administrator or executor is the person who will bring a wrongful death claim to court, any damages recovered in the lawsuit will be distributed to the following family members of the deceased: